valtech-ch/wc-ssr-shadow-dom/readme.md

 This creates quite the number of issues (eg. how to handle frameworks in frameworks or how to make vue render tags with the same name as known vue components.. see infinite loop problem in [David Lorenz's article](https://itnext.io/a-deep-analysis-into-isomorphic-autonomous-cross-framework-usage-microfrontends-364271dc5fa9))

 Looking at the two code slices above something pops up immediately: considering the DOM tree from that html, the transition between the 2 states (before and after the Vue app's SSR) is pretty simple:
-1. store the children somewhere
+1. store the children (slotted content) somewhere
 2. set the rendered part as children of `<app-example>`
 3. find the `<slot>` in the rendered part
 4. attach the stored children to the slot.

-on a note: we can safely assume that if we can't find the `<slot>` inside the rendered part it means that the Vue app doesn't want to render it's children.
+on a note: we can assume that if we can't find the `<slot>` inside the rendered part it means that the Vue app doesn't want to render it's children.

 Following this we can leverage the use of [jsdom](https://github.com/jsdom/jsdom) as follows:
 1. get the html from the source
-2. get the config about which web component to be rendered how
+2. get some config about which web component to be rendered how
 3. parse the html into a virtual DOM
 4. traverse each node in the vDOM and create a parallel tree top-to-bottom:
     - if the node is a text node, just clone it.